Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 How to make Capsicum Rice

-rice soaked in water
+rice soaked in water for capsicum rice.

-sliced capsicum onions in a plate
+sliced capsicum onions on a plate for bell pepper rice.

 Sauté Aromatics and Capsicum